What is an Annotated Bibliography

 Writing an Annotated Bibliography

-Librarians at Skidmore College's Lucy Scribner Library developed this guide that both explains an annotated bibliography and helps new researchers create an annotation.
+Librarians at Skidmore College's Lucy Scribner Library developed this tutorial that both explains an annotated bibliography answering the bold faced questions for an article you've found is a good start for creating an annotation.

 Purdue OWL Guide to MLA